BIDS/repro-case-studies/case-studies/choldgraf.md

 My name is Chris Holdgraf, I am a senior graduate student with the Helen Wills Neuroscience Institute at UC Berkeley.
 My thesis work involves using predictive models to understand how auditory regions of the brain respond to acoustic features.

 Specifically, I am interested in how experience, learning, and assumptions about the world shape the way that we interact with low level features of sound.
-This involves a lot of computational work and coding, utilizing a number of packages in the python scientific ecosystem.
+This involves a lot of computational work and coding, utilizing a number of packages in the Python scientific ecosystem.

 # Workflow